QuiteAFancyEmerald/Holy-Unblocker/README.md

 <details>
 <summary>Quick FAQ</summary>

+#### Where can I find the games for this repo?
+(404 errors, etc.)
+Due to piracy concerns, size, etc. this has been moved over <a href="https://github.com/QuiteAFancyEmerald/HU-Archive">here</a>.
+EmuLibrary is not featured in the public version.

 **Why is the site I am on not working correctly or having CAPTCHA errors?**

 Captcha support is currently not available on all of the current proxies sadly.
 Therefore some sites may not work with any of the sites.
 Read below for issues with links on sites.